Safety Reporting - SOP 1.4.b

 • An assessment of seriousness and expectedness.

-• Dates that the suspected drug was administered to the subject, and whether any changes to administration have been made because of the event (such as ceasing the medication or changing the dose).
+• Dates that the suspected drug was administered to the subject, and whether any changes to drug administration have been made due to the event (such as ceasing the medication or changing the dose).

 • Details of any concomitant medications.